-Prerequisites: MA 233, ES 313, ES 323
+Prerequisites: ES 313, MA 233, and ES 323 or MAE 3033

 ES 382 ENGINEERING ECONOMICS 2-0-2

 An introduction to the economics component of design and problem solving.
 Application of economic concepts from present and future value of money, depreciation, and taxes to problems involving replacement studies and selection between alternative uses of capital.
 Methods include equivalent worth, rate of return, and incremental techniques.